 I got over worrying about what everyone else could do quickly.
 It was apparent that there were people at all skill levels.
 Everyone worked hard and just tried to improve.
 People do not judge you.
 They encourage you.
 One day it occurred to me that the goal of maintaining strength might not be lofty enough.
 Maybe I would set a goal to lift a little more, run instead of walk, or jump on a six inch box then an 8 one, then who knows?
 Maybe decide to try a ring pull up.
 Maybe one day I get one (or three).
 Maybe I would do a toe push up or ten.( Update: on 9/7 2013 – Jill has over 7 strict pull ups now in a row.

-It has been a good year at Crossfit SW.
+It has been a good year here at SW.
 Now I am 58.
 I have new friends.
 I feel welcomed and supported by the owners, coaches and athletes.
 I am never bored.
 When I am there I feel good.
 I laugh.
 My mood reminds me of the happy feelings that I felt as a child when I was outside playing.
 I might not be the fastest.
 I might not be the most flexible.
 I might be the oldest, but I am on the playground and it feels great.

 There should be something in this note about how my oldest son pointed out the when I waved goodbye from the porch the fat under my arm kept waving long after my hand stopped.
 That isn’t happening anymore.